ms4ndst/winget_updater/README.md

 A Windows application that runs as a service and monitors available package updates using Microsoft's Winget package manager.
 The application displays a notification icon in the system tray, showing the number of available updates and providing notifications when new updates are available.

 ## DISCLAIMER
 This application is made using Warp terminal AI agent.
 None of the code is done by me but is created using prompting as a test to see how well the AI agent could complete the task at hand.
-There are still some UI bugs like buttons not working as they should and I will try to fix this as son as possible but the application works more or less as it should.
+There are still some UI bugs like buttons not working as they should and I will try to fix this as soon as possible but the application works more or less as it should.
 The code is provided as-is and may contain bugs or issues.
 Use at your own risk.

 ## Features